Browsed by

 3. Heat 2 tablespoons of the oil over medium-high heat in a large ovenproof enameled cast-iron pot or other heavy pot with a lid.
 Add brisket and sear, without moving, until golden walnut colored crusty brown areas appear, about 5 minutes per side.
 Transfer to a plate and set aside.

-4. Add the remaining 1 tablespoon of oil, garlic, onions, carrots, celery, thyme, rosemary and bay leaves to the pot.
+4. Add the remaining 1 tablespoon of oil, garlic, onions, carrots, celery, thyme, rosemary bay leaves, and ginger, if using, to the pot.
 Sauté for approximately 5 minutes until unions have softened but not caramelized.

 5. Stir in tomato paste and cook for 2 more minutes.